todrfu/mazanoke/docs/updating-dependencies.md

 ```
 curl -o assets/vendor/png2ico.js https://raw.githubusercontent.com/datvm/PNG2ICOjs/refs/heads/master/src/png2icojs.js

-# png2ico.js does not work on vanilla javascript by default as it's an ES module.
+# PNG2ICOjs does not work on vanilla javascript by default as it's an ES module.
+# Run the commands below to adjust it to global script.

 # On Linux, remove '' from sed -i.
 On macOS, keep it.
 sed -i '' 's/^export class/class/' assets/vendor/png2ico.js

-# Convert to global script by exposing its class globally.
+# Exposing class to window to make it globally accessible.
 echo "\nwindow.PngIcoConverter = PngIcoConverter;" >> assets/vendor/png2ico.js
 ```